Howard County child custody lawyer

 What does the child want regarding custody?

-Is the child old and mature enough to make a rational choice regarding their preference on which parent they would prefer to live with?
+Is the child old and mature enough to make a rational choice regarding the parent they would prefer to live with?
 Is the child likely to have an unrealistic preference?

 Which parent has more resources?

-Which parent has the financial resources to support their child and give them a greater opportunity?
+Which parent has the financial resources to support their child and give them a more significant opportunity?

 What is the age and gender of the child?

 Does your son have a stronger relationship with his father?
 Does your daughter have a stronger relationship with her mother?
 Is your child old enough to have a rational preference?
-Which parent lives closest to the child’s school, friends, and other family members?
+Which parent lives closest to the child’s school, friends, and family?

 Has one parent become estranged from the child following a lengthy separation?